Piura: Colonial era

+Piura during the Viceroyalty, became a gateway and obligatory stop on the route from Spain to Lima, as at that time the port of Paita offered the best advantages for ships arriving from the metropolis.
+Each viceroy entered Peru by sea through Paita, then traveled to Piura, continuing his journey overland to the capital.
+The city was dotted with the mansions of landowners and ranchers, as well as the homes of officials and those engaged in related activities and services.
+The renowned cordovan leather, all kinds of leather and soaps were produced in tanneries and in the so-called vats located in the northern part of the city, its first industrial zone.
+These items formed part of the flow of exports and commercial exchange from the region to the interior of the country and to Guayaquil, Loja and Cuenca.
+These were joined by dried meat and tallow from the Tangarará ranch, salted shark and salt from Colán and Sechura, respectively, potatoes, corn and wheat from Huancabamba, potatoes and sugarcane by-products from Ayabaca, and cotton from Catacaos.

 Independence

 In 1820, with the incursions of Admirals Guillermo Brown and Cochrane of the liberating expedition of José de San Martín, the Piuran population enthusiastically joined the liberating cause, and on January 4, 1821, the independence of Piura was proclaimed in the atrium of the temple of San Francisco.
 The proclamation was an feat led by the heroes José de Lama, Tomás Cortés, Baltazar Taboada, Tomás Diéguez, the Seminario brothers and others.
 Likewise, the Piura division of 1,000 men contributed victoriously to the independence of Quito, taking part in the Battle of Pichincha, on May 24, 1822.

 Republican era

+On January 30, 1837, the city was elevated to the category of Coastal Province.
+During the early years of the republic, the people of Piura took sides with the various political movements of the time, becoming the scene of fierce struggles for one leader or another.

 In 1861, the Department of Piura was created and Piura became the departments capital.
 The department consisted of three other provinces at the time, Piura, Paita and Ayabaca.